Skips-Scramble/stochastic-finances/Notes.md

 - Make it so that savings can't go negative is retirement is positive
 - Should the frequency that the rf rate changes be something the user can input?
 Seems like not

-## Kids, College, Other
-- Have options to put in other expenses, put in time periods, adjustments over time, starting/stopping

 ## Social Security
 - SS withdraw amount could be assumed, or calculated
   - Should also have an override for if SS is assumed at all upon retirement
 - Can you withdraw SS beginning at any age/month combo?

-## Rent/Mortgage
-- Need to make rent more dynamic (start, stop, multiple)

 ## Payments
 - Need to make car payment more dynamic (start, stop, multiple occurrences)